dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

-ADC summoned Slad, a powerful creature that immediately began attacking the Prince of Darkness and the other monsters on the battlefield.
-Oscorn, still caught in the grip of the telekinetic force, misty stepped back up onto the invisible wall of force, but he was still within the grasp of the giants.

-Silvius, seeing that Oscorn was in trouble, grabbed the rope from Fenuirs and jumped up onto the wall of force.
-He quickly again tied off the rope around Oscorn's belt, securing him in place.
-Silvius then closed his eyes and prayed for sanctuary, hoping to protect himself from the dangers around them.

-The Frost giant swung its massive axe at Oscorn again as Silvius tried to distract the giant with a well-placed taunt.
-Meanwhile, Kalinar continued to hurt the Master of Darkness with his inky tentacles, weakening the creature as time passed.

-ADC shouted, "I'm casting a spell that is kind of tiring!
-I wouldn't be doing this if I thought I could make it out of here without you!"
-His words were met with determination from his friends, who knew that they needed to work together to survive.

-Suddenly, the Stone giant slung and hit Silvius with a massive boulder.
-Silvius held his concentration, determined to keep his spell active despite the pain to keep the wall of force in place and continue providing a valuable shield for his friends.

 <center>

   {{<imageToClick imagePath = "DALL·E 2022-12-08 22.05.42 - Realistic fantasy creature with blue skin, white hair, and sharp teeth open shirt swinging a glaive  fighting off  a tentacle of inky darkness.png" Capition = "Suddenly, the Stone giant slung and hit Silvius with a massive boulder."  width = "60%" >}}